Workers turn into amateur sleuths to track virus cases

 United for Respect, a labor group, collects anonymous reports from Walmart and Amazon workers through a new website.
 So far, they have received reports of more than 800 cases at Walmart and more than 1,760 at Amazon warehouses, though the group has only been able to independently verify a fraction of the cases.

-“It’s really about Walmart employees stepping in where managers are failing,” says United for Respect member Cindi Murray, who works at a Walmart in Laurel, Maryland.
+“It’s really about Walmart employees stepping in where managers are failing,” says United for Respect member Cyndi Murray, who works at a Walmart in Laurel, Maryland.

 Walmart said that its COVID-19 cases track with the rest of the country but didn’t explain why it doesn’t provide numbers.
 It noted that it has temporarily closed some stores to conduct testing as well as for additional cleaning and sanitizing.